wtran29/toolbox/README.md

 ## Purpose

 This package was created to limit rewriting functions or repeated code for projects.
-It is a personal library with functions commonly used in development.
+It is a personal library of reusable functions commonly used in development.

+## Features
+- [X] Random string generator of n length
+- [X] Upload file(s) to a specific directory by mime types and file size
+- [] Directory generator for non-existent paths
+- [] URL safe slug generator
+- [] Download static file function
+- [] Read JSON function
+- [] Write JSON function

+## Installation

+`go get -u github.com/wtran29/toolbox`